The team of Cross Road Arts puppeteers and my cast of puppets are packed and ready for the Japanese tour of ‘Cry of the Curlew’. Very Exciting.

 After many months my woven bronze sculpture has been installed in the court yard of the new Mackay Base Hospital.
 The piece is titled ‘Circle of Life’ and represents the three geographical regions serviced by the hospital- The Coast, Hinterland … Continue reading

-After many long hours and some crazy box making for safe transport, the 4 horse lanterns constructed by Tracey Johnson and I have been installed at the National Museum of Australia in Canberra.
+After some crazy box making for safe transport, the 4 horse lanterns constructed by Tracey Johnson and I have been installed at the National Museum of Australia in Canberra.
 The lanterns were commissioned as part of the ‘ Spirited Horse’ exhibition and will be on show until March 2015

 A big thank you to the Pioneer Valley Community for supporting this years River Rock to Mountain Top Lantern Parade.
 Despite the rain it was a wonderful Event.
 Photos from this years event have been posted in the lantern image gallery.
 A big thanks also to Donna Maree Robinson for such wonderful images of event.